josedv82/matuR/README.md

 ### User Data

 Use this template for data collection.
-Ensure that all fields have information. **matuR** runs both (age @ PHV and Khamis-Roche) methods together on the same dataset.
+Ensure that all fields have information.
+Some fields require a double measurement to calculate the average.

+**matuR** runs both (age @ PHV and Khamis-Roche) methods together on the same dataset.

 [Data Template](https://github.com/josedv82/matuR/blob/master/man/images/template.xlsx)